ASA 101 Basic Sailing

 How The Class Is Taught

 Lessons take place on either a 20′ Bristol with a tiller and outboard engine or on a Pearson 30’ with wheel steering, inboard diesel engine.
-Classes have a maximum of three single students or two couples.
+Classes have a minimum of three and a maximum of four students.
 The class takes place over three 8-hour days for 24-hours of instruction.
 All classes are taught by ASA certified instructors.
 Boats will be available after course completion for practice.

 Day One – Learn to make the boat GO!
 (We work on stopping on day 2!)